 Learn How to Handle Stress in Addiction Recovery

-Just stopping the use of drugs or alcohol is not sufficient to maintain addiction recovery and avoid relapse.
-Everyone has sources of stress in life, and you can learn to effectively manage that stress and lead a productive and fulfilling life without using drugs or alcohol.
+Simply stopping the use of drugs or alcohol is often not sufficient to maintain addiction recovery and avoid relapse.
+Everyone has sources of stress in life, but you can learn to effectively manage that stress and develop other coping skills and strategies that don’t include drugs or alcohol.
 Learning these skills is essential to avoid a relapse.